PLPeeters/PyMongo-Smart-Auth/README.md

 ## Usage

-The `MongoConnection` class is a drop-in replacement for the PyMongo `MongoClient` that simplifies authentication management and uses the singleton pattern.
+The `MongoConnection` class is a drop-in replacement for PyMongo's `MongoClient` that simplifies authentication management and uses the singleton pattern.
 This means every unique set of parameters will only create one connection to MongoDB.

-Three optional parameters have been added to the constructor:
+The constructor works in the same way as the `MongoClient` constructor, with four additional, optional parameters:

 * `user`: the user to authenticate with
 * `password`: the password to authenticate with